- Publication Ethics

 |Open Submissions||Indexed||Peer Reviewed|

-ITSDI utilizes double-blind review process for each submitted paper.
+ITSDI utilizes single-blind peer-reviewing process for each submitted paper.
 Please see Editorial and Publishing Cycle for detail on our Peer-Review Policy.

 ITSDI Journal document